ultraleap/UnityPlugin/README.md

 Consumer workflows are recommended for UnityPlugin users that don't require the ability to contribute back to the source repository.

 <details>
-<summary> UPM Package via OpenUPM (Recommended) </summary>
+<summary> UPM Package via OpenUPM </summary>

 ##### OpenUPM Summary

-This workflow is the easy to get up and running and makes updating packages simple.
+This workflow is the easiest way to get up and running and makes updating packages simple.

 ##### OpenUPM Setup